open-organization/open-decision-framework/README.md

 A community version of the Open Decision Framework

 ## Background
-For the past few years at Red Hat, we’ve been grappling with the challenges of growing an open organization and sustaining our culture along the way.
-One tool we’ve been developing and testing is the Open Decision Framework, a collection of best practices for applying [open source principles](https://opensource.com/open-source-way) to business projects and decisions.
+Many organizations grapple with the challenges of growing an open organization and sustaining their culture along the way.
+One tool the Open Organization community started developing and testing many years ago is the Open Decision Framework, a collection of best practices for applying [open source principles](https://theopenorganization.org/definition/open-organization-definition/) to business projects and decisions.

-The Open Decision Framework contains the collective wisdom of Red Hatters, compiled into a flexible framework that helps decision makers and leaders seek out diverse perspectives and collaborate across teams and geographic areas, to make better decisions.
+The Open Decision Framework contains the collective wisdom of Open Organization community members, including Red Hatters, compiled into a flexible framework that helps decision makers and leaders seek out diverse perspectives and collaborate across teams and geographic areas, to make better decisions.

 ## Licensing
 The Open Decision Framework is available under a [Creative Commons CC BY-SA 4.0 license](http://creativecommons.org/licenses/by-sa/4.0/).
 The content reflects the internal version we use at Red Hat, minus a few links to content on our intranet or other internal websites.